AlainParadis/designschool/_topics/books.md

   </figcaption>
   </figure>

-  Go to the A-Master master page.
+  Go to the A-Parent page.
 Add a running header in the same text frame as the page number.
 Simply put your cursor in the frame.
 Hit <span class="command">Shift-Tab</span> to type a right-aligned tab.
 Then...

   1. Go <span class="command">Type > Text Variables > Define...</span>
   2. Click <span class="command">New</span>